-plete form (in HS office);

-2) Schedule a time to meet with the Appeal Board.

-3) All documentation has been reviewed.
+- Appeal Process: 1) Complete form (in HS office); - 2) Schedule a time to meet with the Appeal Board. - 3) All documentation has been reviewed.

 The Iowa High School Speech and Music Associations have adopted a similar policy for academic eligibility.
 However, the period of ineligibility varies slightly.
 The following policy will be applied to all students involved in Speech, Vocal and Instrumental Music: